How can you let go of negative thoughts with mindful meditation?

 Give yourself time for this on a daily basis.
 Notice what your negative inner critic is saying to you about you as you sit and meditate with this.

 ‘I’ve made a mess of this, but of course, I always do’

 ‘I’m not as good as ……….’

 ‘I’ve always been useless at ……..’

-Sit down and write up some of the negative things you say to yourself,.
+Sit down and write down some of the negative things you say to yourself.
 You might be overwhelmed at how frequently they arise and how you identify with them.
 If you read them to yourself in the cold light of day, some of them can seem quite harsh!

 And are they really true?

-As you sit each day with mindful awareness your experience may start to shift.
+As you sit each day with mindful awareness your experience will start to shift.

 Christiane Wolf describes ‘fierce kindness’ as the best approach to dealing with pain, both emotional and physical.
-Berating yourself for not being the person you’d like to be is not going to work.
+It doesn’t work to berate yourself for not being the person you’d like to be.